The CHLone CGNS/HDF5 implementation

 Its main product is a library with four interface levels available for CGNS application developpers:

-A CGNS/HDF5 file has an HDF5 layout that can be read or write by any application using MLL functions as well as CHLone functions.
+A CGNS/HDF5 file has an HDF5 layout that can be read or write by any application using CGNS/MLL functions as well as CHLone functions.
 The resulting file you obtain using CHLone is the same as a file obtained using CGNS/MLL, the change is the actual implementation of the HDF5 function calls performed.

 - thread-safe & multi-threading support

 - no-buffer read/write, data read/write only if explicitely required

 - optional checks (also remove useless extra checks)

 - HDF5 physical driver independence